Baskar15082000/life-skills-track/NoSql.md

 ## 2. MongoDB

-**Overview:** MongoDB is a document-oriented NoSQL database known for its flexibility and scalability.
+**Overview:** MongoDB is a document-oriented, open-source database that stores large amounts of data.
+It's categorized as a NoSQL (Not only SQL) database because it doesn't store and retrieve data in tables.Instead, it uses collections and documents.
+Documents are made up of key-value pairs, which are the basic unit of data in MongoDB.It is also known for its flexibility and scalability.
 It stores data in BSON documents, making it suitable for projects with complex data structures.

 **Use Cases:**